 The province did not have up-to-date vaccination information due to a technical issue for the second time this week.

-As of Friday's update, 75.5 per cent of all Albertans — including those who are ineligible — have received two doses of COVID-19 vaccine; 80.8 per cent of Albertans have at least one dose.
+As of Wednesday's update, 80.6 per cent of eligible Albertans have received two doses of COVID-19 vaccine; 87.2 per cent of have received their first jab.